 Some of the disadvantages are as follows:

-This has been a guide to what is tag-along rights and its definition.
-Here we discuss an example, importance and common mistakes of tag-along clause with its advantages and disadvantages.
+This article has been a guide to what is tag-along rights and its definition.
+Here we discuss an example, importance, and common mistakes of the tag-along clause with its advantages and disadvantages.
 You can learn more about financing from the following articles –